M-jerez/any-generator/README.md

 ## Features

-Anygen is a CLI tool that generates new scaffolding code based on your own project files. it is aimed for simplicity.
+Anygen is a CLI tool that generates new scaffolding code based on your own project files.
+It is build aiming for simplicity.

 -   Anygen does not require special blueprint files, although custom made blueprints can be used for advanced cases.
 -   You can write a first component and replicate it easily using Anygen.